anudeepb97/anudeepb97/README.md

 ## Hi there 👋

 I'm Anudeep Basavaraju...
+:man_student: Graduated with MSc Data Analytics from Dublin Business School

-:man_technologist: I'm currently learning Data Analytics & Machine Learning Concepts
+:man_technologist: Currently learning Data Analytics & Machine Learning Concepts

 <!--
 **anudeepb97/anudeepb97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.